-This edition was published by Ace Books on January 5, 2010 in hardcover and has 275 pages.
+This urban fantasy is a hardcover edition that was published by Ace Books on January 5, 2010 and has 275 pages.

 Tenth in the Nightside dark urban fantasy series for young adults based in “the hollow heart of London…where it’s always night, always dark, always three o’clock in the morning”.
 Where there are always deals being made and “if you can’t spot the patsy in the deal, it’s almost certainly you”.